goncalo-oliveira/channels/README.websockets.md

 > [!TIP]
 > The channel guarantees that the input pipeline only receives complete messages (`EndOfMessage == true`).
 Fragmented frames are internally buffered until completion.

-When writing to the output pipeline, the library provides built-in middleware for sending binary, text or fragmented messages, so either of the following types can be directly written to the output pipeline:
+When writing to the output pipeline, the library provides built-in middleware for sending binary, text or fragmented messages, so any of the following types can be directly written to the output pipeline:

 - `byte[]` which is sent as a (complete) binary message
 - `IByteBuffer` also sent as a (complete) binary message